axelmierczuk/apk-analysis/README.md

-# Dynamic and Static Analysis for APK Analysis
+# Dynamic and Static Analysis for APKs

 ## Table of Contents
 1. [Overview](#overview)